le0pard/storybook-addon-root-attribute/README.md

 ## Usage

-You need add the all the css resources at compile time using the `withRootAttribute` decorator.
+You need add the all the attribute values at compile time using the `withRootAttribute` decorator.
 They can be added globally or per story.
 You can then choose which ones root attribute activate on addon ui:

 ```js
 // Import from @storybook/X where X is your framework